Javascript is currently not supported, or is disabled by this browser. Please enable Javascript for full functionality.

 Drop/Add Period

 Through Sunday of the first week of the academic term, a student may change course registration without financial penalty or impact on academic standing.
 Beginning on Monday of week two, students dropping a course or cancelling enrollment from the university may be eligible for a prorated refund of certain tuition and fees.
-Note: Students in the doctor of chiropractic (DC), doctor of clinical nutrition (DCN), doctor of occupational therapy (OTD), and doctor of naturopathic medicine (NMD) programs are not permitted to unilaterally drop or not enroll for a course to lighten their course load.
-Additionally, DC, DCN, OTD, and NMD students are not permitted to drop a core curriculum course due to academic performance unless authorized by the program director/dean.
+Note: Students in the Doctor of Chiropractic (DC), Doctor of Clinical Nutrition (DCN) and Doctor of Occupational Therapy (OTD) programs are not permitted to unilaterally drop or not enroll for a course to lighten their course load.
+Additionally, DC, DCN and OTD students are not permitted to drop a core curriculum course due to academic performance unless authorized by the program director/dean.
 Refer to Policy 1215 Drop Add and Policy 1226 Normal Course Load and Modified Schedules.

 To add or drop a course, students must submit a completed Add/Drop form to the Office of the Registrar or complete the enrollment change in the Student Gateway.
 Courses dropped during the add/drop period will not show up on the student’s transcript.
 Courses dropped after the add/drop period will have the appropriate withdrawal grade (W, WA, WF, or WNP) recorded.
 Any amount of tuition and fee refund is subject to Policy 3021 Tuition and Fee Refunds.